crunchy-devops/jenkins-pic/PIPELINE_GUI.md

 View name :  hello-world pipeline
 Check Build Pipeline view
 Press ok
-Verify if select initial job is hello-world-maven
+Verify if select initial job is set to  hello-world-maven
 See the graph
 ![jenkins_pipeline](screenshots/pipeline_view.png)

-Press run, and click on the right of the screen ->  enable auto refresh
+Press run, and click on the right of the screen -> press enable auto refresh
 **Attention: Sonar**
 If you have done a docker-compose down you have to set up again the sonar token in sonar and copy this token in Jenkins